anotherk1nd/singularity-admindocs/appendix.rst

 -------------------

 Once you have created your definition file, you will be ready to actually create your image.
 You will do this by utilizing the Singularity ‘create’ and ‘bootstrap’ subcommands.
-The process for doing this can be seen below (note that we have saved our definition file as “ubuntu.def”):
+The process for doing this can be seen below:

+.. note:: We have saved our definition file as “ubuntu.def”

 ::